 |Access information about transferring from NHTI to another institution.|

 Students requesting transfer to NHTI should submit all documents listed for general admission and must meet the specific admission requirements for their desired program.
 In addition, official transcripts from postsecondary institutions attended are needed to evaluate transfer credit.
-Awarding of transfer credits is based on the following:
+Awarding of transfer credits is based on the following criteria.

 - CLEP and Advanced Placement exams will be considered for transfer credit only if score reports from the College Entrance Examination Board are submitted.
 Students who have taken both AP and IB examinations do not receive credit for both;

-- the Director of Admission, in consultation with the Vice President of Academic Affairs and academic department head, if necessary, is responsible for determining the appropriateness and acceptance of transfer credits.
+- The Director of Admissions, in consultation with the Vice President of Academic Affairs and academic department head, if necessary, is responsible for determining the appropriateness and acceptance of transfer credits.